Call center and contact center software ensures your agents are able to meet or exceed ever-evolving customer expectations.

 But which solution should you choose?

-In this post, we’ll explain the differences between call center and contact center to help you determine which option will best serve your agents and customers.
+In this post, we’ll explain the differences between contact center and call center to help you determine which option will best serve your agents and customers.

 We’ll also highlight the main types of call and contact centers, fill you in on the most important features to look for, and let you know the pros and cons of each option.